harvardinformatics/short-trainings/scRNA-intro/SinglecellRNAseq.md

 ### post hoc filtering
 While computational methods to remove empty droplets and detect doublets enable flagging and filter out of barcodes that can negatively impact downstream analysis, it is likely that a number of droplets will remain in the data set that should probably be removed, in particular:

-* doublets that did not get flagged by *scDblFinder*
 * low quality or dying cells
 * droplets that by virtue of the stochastic nature of sequencing generated few UMIs and contained few detectable genes